 Located at the headwaters of the ancient New River, Todd is located on a gentle stretch of river offering recreational fun for all ages.
 Rent tubes or kayaks from one of the local outdoor expedition companies in Todd for a day trip or a short float down the river.

-Todd is also home to the Green Valley Community Park offering a picnic shelter, playground, playing fields, hiking trails and canoe/kayak ramp and a new .28-mile walking track right on the banks of the New River!
+Todd is also home to the Green Valley Community Park offering a picnic shelter, playground, playing fields, hiking trails, canoe/kayak ramp, and a new .28-mile walking track right on the banks of the New River!
 It’s a great place for the family to spend a day on the water.
-Open from dawn til dusk.
+Open from dawn till dusk.

 Go from the free music in the park to kicking up your heels at a monthly community dance!
-Todd Mercantile in downtown Todd hosts Contra’s, Reels, Squares, Waltzes and a little bit of flat footing.
+Todd Mercantile in downtown Todd hosts Contra’s, Reels, Squares, Waltzes, and a little bit of flat-footing.
 No experience necessary, the caller runs through all the steps before each dance.
 Bring the family!
-Todd Mercantile offers handcrafted art, gifts and other merchandise made in the Appalachian Mountains, many by local artists.
-It’s also been noted that visitors come from near and far to sample the famous cinnamon rolls from the bakery, not to mention its’ breads, pies, cakes, cupcakes, scones, cookies and more!
+Todd Mercantile offers handcrafted art, gifts, and other merchandise made in the Appalachian Mountains, many by local artists.
+It’s also been noted that visitors come from near and far to sample the famous cinnamon rolls from the bakery, not to mention its’ loaves of bread, pies, cakes, cupcakes, scones, cookies, and more!

-Todd, with its rich history, outdoor recreation, music, arts and a sense of community is a delightful place to visit and a wonderful place to live.
+Todd, with its rich history, outdoor recreation, music, arts, and sense of community is a delightful place to visit and a wonderful place to live.

 Properties in Todd